 Largemouth bass grow larger than smallmouth bass, and can reach up to 15 pounds or more, with a maximum unofficial weight of up to 25 pounds!

-2. Another key difference is in the dorsal fin.
-On a largemouth bass the dorsal fins are separated.
+- Another key difference is in the dorsal fin.
+On a largemouth bass, the dorsal fins are separated.
 The smallmouth bass will look like one continuous dorsal fin.

 Habitats of Smallmouth vs. Largemouth Bass

-The habitat of smallmouth vs largemouth bass is maybe the biggest difference betweeen the two.
-Pay close attention to the type of water that I talk about in these next two secions.
+The habitat of smallmouth vs largemouth bass is maybe the biggest difference between the two.
+Pay close attention to the type of water that I talk about in these next two sections.

-They prefer current more than largemouth bass as well, and can be found in fast moving rivers, and there is actually a difference between river fish and lake fish, with river fish maintaining a more torpedo shaped body, while lake smallmouth are typically more oval in shape.
+They prefer current more than largemouth bass as well and can be found in fast moving rivers, and there is actually a difference between river fish and lake fish, with river fish maintaining a more torpedo shaped body, while lake smallmouth typically have a more oval shape.

-Largemouth bass can inhabit a much wider range of habitats compared to smallmouth bass, and is the reason why largemouth bass can be found almost anywhere in the continental United States where there is a large enough body of water.
+Largemouth bass can inhabit a much wider range of habitats compared to smallmouth bass and this is the reason why largemouth bass can be found almost anywhere in the continental United States where there is a large enough body of water.

 Distribution of Bass